TVCC is open!

 In accordance with Governor Brown's Executive Order 20-28, TVCC is allowed to offer for in-person classroom instruction for Fall 2020.
 TVCC has prepared a plan to ensure social distancing and compliance to all Oregon Health Authority directives.
 TVCC's Resumption Plan can be seen by clicking the link below:

-Treasure Valley Community College will welcome students back on campus for in-class instruction for Fall 2020.
+Treasure Valley Community College will welcome students back on campus for in-class instruction for Winter 2021.
 We are actively monitoring developments regarding COVID-19.
 Any permitted in-person instruction or services will comply with recommendations from the Oregon Health Authority and include mandatory face coverings and social distancing.

 Face Coverings Required at TVCC

 Face coverings are required to be worn inside all of TVCC buildings all all times.
 This includes in all classrooms and all buildings.

 Individuals who work in an office with a door may remove their face coverings if they are the only person in the office space.
 When another person enters the office, all individuals must wear face coverings.

 Face coverings are also required when you are outside and cannot be at least 6-feet away from another person.

 TVCC's ability to offer in-person instruction this fall depends on everyone doing their part to keep our campus clean and safe.

 Winter term starts January 4.
 In addition to social-distanced in-person classes, we're also offering virtual, web and hybrid courses to meet your safety and scheduling needs.

 For virtual courses, students are expected to log in and be present online during the scheduled class time.
 Web courses do not have a specific class meeting time.
 Hybrid courses will meet online and onsite.